 How our choice-based letting system works

-We provide council homes to people on the housing register through a choice-based lettings system.
+We provide council homes to people on the council housing waiting list through a choice-based lettings system.

 The principle of this system is that you can see the properties we have available every week.
 You have that week - or bidding cycle - to make a bid for one of these properties.
-You can choose to "bid" on any property that meets the criteria established when we confirmed your place on the housing register.
+You can choose to "bid" on any property that meets the criteria established when we confirmed your place on the council housing waiting list.

 We usually advertise a property as soon as we receive formal notice that it is going to become vacant.
 In some cases, we may use direct matching to allocate housing, meaning the vacant property will never be advertised through our choice-based lettings system.